 But Amazon proves to be a fun way for us to stay connected as a family.

-So here is how we roll in our family; a little bit of sarcasm, and occasional toss under the bus, lots of laughs and a network of support from grandparents, aunts, uncles and friends.
+So here is how we roll in our family; a little bit of sarcasm, an occasional toss under the bus, lots of laughs, and a network of support from grandparents, aunts, uncles, and friends.